NoSubstitute/AsynchronousResumableUploadForGoogleDrive/README.md

 Here, there are 2 scripts for Google Apps Script and Javascript.
 In order to use these sample scripts, please do the following flow.
 In this sample, the Javascript library of [ResumableUploadForGoogleDrive_js](https://github.com/tanaikech/ResumableUploadForGoogleDrive_js) is used.

-## 1. Prepare Spreadsheet and script
+## 1. Prepare Spreadsheet and script - this project can now be created completely in [Apps Script Editor](https://script.google.com/), no need for Google Sheets.

 Create new Spreadsheet.
 And open the script editor on the created Spreadsheet.

-## 2. Copy and paste sample scripts
+## 2. Copy and paste sample scripts - Don't forget to edit the folderId in index.html (line 36) to point to your upload folder in your Google Drive.

 Please copy and paste the following scripts.